duzhewang/ProgrammingNotes/SQL.md

 The PRIMARY KEY constraint uniquely identifies each row in a table.
 It must contain UNIQUE values and has an implicit NOT NULL constraint.
 A table in SQL is strictly restricted to have one and only one primary key, which is comprised of single or multiple fields (columns).

+9. What is a UNIQUE constraint?

+A UNIQUE constraint ensures that all values in a column are different.
+This provides uniqueness for the column(s) and helps identify each row uniquely.
+Unlike primary key, there can be multiple unique constraints defined per table.
+The code syntax for UNIQUE is quite similar to that of PRIMARY KEY and can be used interchangeably.

+10. What is a Foreign Key?

+A FOREIGN KEY comprises of single or collection of fields in a table that essentially refer to the PRIMARY KEY in another table.
+Foreign key constraint ensures referential integrity in the relation between two tables.
+The table with the foreign key constraint is labelled as the child table, and the table containing the candidate key is labelled as the referenced or parent table.

+11. What is a Join?
+List its different types.

+The SQL Join clause is used to combine records (rows) from two or more tables in a SQL database based on a related column between the two.

+12. What is a Self-Join?

+A self JOIN is a case of regular join where a table is joined to itself based on some relation between its own column(s).
+Self-join uses the INNER JOIN or LEFT JOIN clause and a table alias is used to assign different names to the table within the query.

+13. What is a Cross-Join?

+Cross join can be defined as a cartesian product of the two tables included in the join.
+The table after join contains the same number of rows as in the cross-product of number of rows in the two tables.
+If a WHERE clause is used in cross join then the query will work like an INNER JOIN.